 For homeowners looking to save money by doing the installation work themselves, hardwood flooring may not be the best choice.
 Laying solid hardwood plank flooring is a specialized skill that is best handled by professionals with lots of experience.
 This is an expensive flooring material that you want to get right.
 However, there are some engineered hardwood flooring materials—products made by bonding a surface hardwood layer to a laminated base—that are easier for DIYers to install.
 These products may use a "click-lock" assembly method that is considerably easier than the blind-nailing process used to install solid hardwood tongue-and-groove planks.
 Be aware, though, that these engineered hardwood flooring products do not have the longevity of solid hardwood plank floors.

-Hardwood floors, while they are generally attractive to prospective buyers, do not really earn back the cost of installing them.
-So if you want hardwood floors for your own enjoyment, you can be confident they won't turn off future buyers; but if the goal is simply to get your house prepared for sale, there are other flooring materials that make better financial sense.
-A good quality laminate, for example, is considerably less expensive than hardwood, and will make your home look quite good to prospective buyers.
+Hardwood floors, while they are generally attractive to prospective buyers, do not earn back the cost of installing them.
+So if you want hardwood floors for your enjoyment, you can be confident they won't turn off future buyers; but if the goal is simply to get your house prepared for sale, other flooring materials make better financial sense.
+A good quality laminate, for example, is considerably less expensive than hardwood and will make your home look quite good to prospective buyers.

-Installing hardwood floors is a good investment if you plan to enjoy them for a number of years, but not if your goal is preparing your home for imminent sale.
+Installing hardwood floors is a good investment if you plan to enjoy them for several years, but not if your goal is preparing your home for an imminent sale.
 They will raise the value of your home, but not by the amount it costs to install them.
 If you already have hardwood floors, however, sanding and refinishing them can be an excellent way to prepare your home for sale.

 While it is not as soft as carpet, the traditional bedroom flooring choice, hardwood is still a warm, welcoming feature when used as a floor surface in this room.
 Its natural beauty, durability, and ability to stand the test of time for both style and durability make it a wonderful long-term flooring material for this serene and settled location.